nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 Also Ex-Vivo Directed Differentiation

+The effects of Wnt signaling on hESC differentiation is discussed in chapter 3 of this thesis.

 ### 1.1.5 - Wnt in Adult Neurogenesis

 It was discovered in X that there are populations of adult neural progenitor cells that reside in the brain and contribute new functioning neurons throughout adulthood.
 Wnt was discovered to be a key regulator of adult neurogenesis by Fred Gage's lab.